nextstrain/nextclade/paper/paper.md

 # Implementation
 `Nextclade` consists of the packages `nextalign`, `nextalign_cli`, `nextclade`, `nextclade_cli`, and the `web` tool.
-The first four are implemented in C++ and represent the libary and CLI components of the two tools `nextalign` and `nextclade`.
+The first four are implemented in C++ and represent the library and CLI components of the two tools `nextalign` and `nextclade`.
 The web-tool uses web assembly to compile the C++ code and interfaces it with a React application written in type-script.
 All tools are meant to align multiple sequences to one common reference sequence.

 ## Nextalign

-`Nextalign` implementes a banded pairwise Smith-Waterman alignment with an affine gap cost.
+`Nextalign` implements a banded pairwise Smith-Waterman alignment with an affine gap cost.
 The bandwidth and relative shift of the two sequences are determined by seed matching.
 In contrast to most other existing tools (e.g.~`minimap2` [@li_minimap2_2018] or `mafft` [@katoh_mafft_2013]), `Nextalign` can ingest a genome annotation specifying coding regions and will then make the gap-opening penalty dependent on the reading frame.
 This allows `Nextalign` to choose the most biologically interpretable gap-placing between otherwise equivalent alignments.